sqlxpert/lights-off-aws/README.md

 No action is necessary if your EBS volumes are unencrypted, or if they are encrypted with the default `aws/ebs` key.

-For custom KMS keys, you must add a statement to the key policies, or your **EC2 instances will not start**, even though the `start_instances` request succeeds.
+For custom KMS keys, you must add a statement to the key policies, or **your EC2 instances will not start as scheduled**.

 <details>
   <summary>View sample KMS key policy statement for custom EBS encryption</summary>